Networks

 • Delete—Deletes the network.

-Refer to the following topics to create a wireless, wired network or WAN connection:
+Refer to the following topics to create a wireless, wired, VPN network, or WAN connection: